sgichuki/Afrobeats/README.md

 ![Most danceable songs](danceabilityplot.jpg)

-## 3.Most danceable songs by artist
+## 3.Most danceable songs by African artists
 I chose to explore particular artists discography.
 I chose Wizkid and Davido, there was no formula to this, they just happen to have been in the industry for a long time.
 Here are the plots for each one, thought it would be more representative to have a background image of the artist for each plot.
 When you choose to use a background image for your plots, consider picking something that is not too busy.
 For this Wizkid photo, I chose one where the artist has plain grey in the background.
 This makes it easier for you when adjusting your bar colors for instance.